CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## modifyParticipant

-Modifies attributes of a participant with integrity checks to insure valid values for e.g. `{ participantType, participantRole }`.
+Modifies attributes of a participant with integrity checks to ensure valid values for e.g. `{ participantType, participantRole }`.
 Adds participant if not found.

 ```js
 tournamentEngine.modifyParticipant({